eipiguy/jekyll-theme-nnesbitt/_posts/2023-07-27-image_tournament.md

 ### Which ones do you like best?

-You might imagine just "ordering", or "placing", them in a theoretical line from "best" to "worst", whatever that means, and then trying to sort out what position things should be in.
+You might imagine just "ordering", or "placing", them in a theoretical line from "best" to "worst", whatever that means, and then trying to sort out what position things should be in all at once.
 It's definitely my first instinct, but something seems off about it:

 <div class="mermaid">
 graph LR